 Herbicides, pesticides, and other such agents have been promoted as a victory over weeds and other pests.

-Let’s recognize that the human body is a chemical reaction.
-Thus, the health of your body depends upon the chemicals that are put into it – either through food or the environment.
+Let’s recognize that your human body is a chemical reaction.
+Thus, the health of your body depends upon the chemicals that you put into it – either through food or the environment.

 Here’s why I’m concerned.

 1) Any chemical that destroys life for a living system will, in some way, be toxic for people.

 2) Most pest control chemicals leave no evidence that they are present.
 They wait on the surfaces of dirt, stones, and sidewalks.
 In addition, freshly applied chemicals can be easily absorbed by human contact.